BlockstreamResearch/bip-frost-dkg/README.md

 - Using [arbitrary 33-byte arrays](https://github.com/frostsnap/frostsnap/issues/72) instead of indices as participant identifiers (IDs).
 This allows for greater flexibility (e.g., IDs can be long-term public keys on the secp256k1 curve), and avoids the need to agree on a global order of signers upfront.
 The honest participants must choose their IDs such that no two honest participants have the same ID, because a collision between IDs of honest participants means that some `t` honest signers may not able to produce a signature despite reaching the threshold.
 (However, if a malicious participant claims to have the same ID as an honest participant, signatures remain unforgeable.)
 A simple way to exclude ID collisions between honest participants is to let each participant choose a random ID.
 As long as the IDs are chosen uniformly at random from a large enough space, e.g., random 33-byte arrays or random points on the secp256k1 curve, collisions will happen only with negligible probability.
 - Adding individual's signer public keys to the output of the DKG.
 This allows partial signature verification.
 - Very rudimentary ability to identify misbehaving signers in some situations.
 - The proof-of-knowledge in the setup does not commit to the prover's ID.
-This is slightly simpler because it doesn't require the setup algorithm to know take the ID as input.
+This is slightly simpler because it doesn't require the setup algorithm to take the ID as input.

 SimplPedPop requires SECURE point-to-point channels between the participants, i.e., channels that are ENCRYPTED and AUTHENTICATED.
 The messages can be relayed through a coordinator who is responsible to pass the messages to the participants as long as the coordinator does not interfere with the secure channels between the participants.